LitSignal/site-policy/Policies/github-community-guidelines.md

 redirect_from: /community-guidelines/
 ---

-Millions of developers host millions of projects on GitHub — both open and closed source — and we're honored to play a part in enabling collaboration across the community every day.
+Many users host projects on Litsignal — both open and closed source — and we're honored to play a part in enabling collaboration across the community every day.
 Together, we all have an exciting opportunity and responsibility to make this a community we can be proud of.

-GitHub users worldwide bring wildly different perspectives, ideas, and experiences, and range from people who created their first "Hello World" project last week to the most well-known software developers in the world.
+GitHub users worldwide bring wildly different perspectives, ideas, and experiences, and range from people who created their first module last week to the most well-known educators in the world.
 We are committed to making GitHub a welcoming environment for all the different voices and perspectives in our community, while maintaining a space where people are free to express themselves.

 We rely on our community members to communicate expectations, [moderate](#what-if-something-or-someone-offends-you) their projects, and [report](https://github.com/contact/report-abuse) abusive behavior or content.
 We do not actively seek out content to moderate.
 By outlining what we expect to see within our community, we hope to help you understand how best to collaborate on GitHub, and what type of actions or content may violate our [Terms of Service](#legal-notices).
 We will investigate any abuse reports and may moderate public content on our site that we determine to be in violation of our Terms of Service.